JanKorinek/20220522_Text_Search_in_PDF/README.md

 `$ cd 20220522_Text_Search_in_PDF`

-* Setup virtual environment in Anaconda, Pycharm or in IDE you're currently using.
+* Setup virtual environment in *Anaconda*, *Pycharm* or in IDE you're currently using.

 * Install libraries specified in `requirements.txt`